Wartburg (retirement community): History

-The Wartburg Orphans’ Farm School was established in 1866 by a Lutheran minister, Reverend William Passavant, with an initial gift of $30,000 from New York sugar refiner Peter Moller.
+The Wartburg Orphans' Farm School was established in 1866 by a Lutheran minister, Reverend William Passavant, with an initial gift of $30,000 from New York sugar refiner Peter Moller.
 Originally, Moller had planned to use the funds to erect a lavish memorial for his son, whom he had lost in the American Civil War.
 However, Reverend Passavant, who had previously founded The Orphan's Home and Farm School in Zelienople, Pennsylvania, convinced Moller of the need for a similar orphanage in New York to help the great number of children left fatherless by the Civil War.
 Moller agreed and donated the $30,000 to help fund the new orphanage.

 With advisement from Reverend G.C.
 Holls, headmaster of the Zelienople orphanage and Sister Elizabeth, a nun affiliated with a similar orphanage in Rochester, Pennsylvania, Reverend Passavant searched for an appropriate property for the new orphanage.
 Ultimately, they settled on 125 acre of land in Mount Vernon, New York purchased from The Lutheran Committee for Charitable Concerns.
-On a visit to the property, Passavant was believed to comment that “This is something like the site of The Wartburg where Luther translated the New Testament,” of which Pastor Holls, later hired as the first director of The Wartburg, replied with “Then we will call it The Wartburg.”
-The Wartburg was originally incorporated under the name “Deaconess Institution of the State of New York.”
-However, in 1884, a state charter was obtained, officially naming it “The Wartburg Orphans’ Farm School of the Evangelical Lutheran Church”.
+On a visit to the property, Passavant was believed to comment that "This is something like the site of The Wartburg where Luther translated the New Testament," of which Pastor Holls, later hired as the first director of The Wartburg, replied with "Then we will call it The Wartburg."
+The Wartburg was originally incorporated under the name "Deaconess Institution of the State of New York."
+However, in 1884, a state charter was obtained, officially naming it "The Wartburg Orphan Farm School of the Evangelical Lutheran Church".

 1865–1899

 In 1865, the Rev. William A. Passavant, approached Peter Moller, about the need of caring for the orphans of soldiers killed in the Civil war and in the memory of his son who died in 1864, Moller made a substantial donation toward buying land and erecting the first building of what became Wartburg.
 Other wealthy German-Americans assisted, including John A. Roebling, designer of the Brooklyn Bridge.

-In 1866, The Wartburg Orphans’ Farm School opened near Mount Vernon, New York.
+In 1866, The Wartburg Orphans' Farm School opened near Mount Vernon, New York.
 While open to children of any religious affiliation, it was closely associated with the Lutheran churches.
-The first director, or “housefather,” was Rev. George C. Holls, who served for 19 years.
+The first director, or "housefather", was Rev. George C. Holls, who served for 19 years.

-Passavant called the school “Wartburg” because its high, wooded land reminded him of the castle near Eisenach in Germany, where Martin Luther found refuge in 1521-22 and where he began his translation of the Bible.
+Passavant called the school "Wartburg" because its high, wooded land reminded him of the castle near Eisenach in Germany, where Martin Luther found refuge in 1521-22 and where he began his translation of the Bible.

 The Rev. Gottlieb C. Berkemeier began his term of 36 years in 1885 as Wartburg's director, beginning four decades of rapid expansion, during which more than a dozen buildings were erected.
 In 1889, The Marie Louise Heins Memorial Home was completed, and Wartburg entered the field of care for the elderly.